bcawrse/elasticsearch-postman/README.md

 # Variables used within the collection
 ### url
 The base URL for your Elasticsearch instance or cluster.
 This needs to include the port number (if required), such as http://elasticsearch:9200
+### authorization
+Authorization header for authenticating.
+For Basic authentication, use `Basic base64_encoded_username:password`.
 ### index
 The index in which you are performing operations
 ### alias